-Indicator guidance: Companies hold significant amounts of user information, making them targets for malicious actors.
+Indicator guidance: Because companies hold such vast amounts of data about users, they are often targets of malicious actors.
 We expect companies to help users protect themselves against such risks.
-This can include materials on how to set up advanced account authentication; adjust privacy settings; avoid malware, phishing, and social engineering attacks; avoid third-party tracking; avoid or address bullying or harassment online; and what "safe browsing" means.
-Companies should present this guidance to the public using clear language, ideally paired with visual images, designed to help users understand the nature of the risks companies and users can face.
+This can include publishing materials on how to set up advanced account authentication, to adjust privacy settings, tips for avoiding malware, phishing, and social engineering attacks, how to avoid or address bullying or harassment online, and what "safe browsing" means.
+Companies should present this guidance using clear language, ideally paired with visual images, designed to help users understand the nature of the risks companies and users can face.
 These can include tips, tutorials, how-to guides, or other resources and should be presented in a way that users can easily understand (for instance with visuals, graphics, bullet points, and lists).